Franz Conrad von Hötzendorf: Legacy

+In the years after the war, he was revered, largely as a symbol of lost imperial glory, by other former officers.
+After his death in 1925, his second wife and former mistress similarly burnished and defended his reputation.
 For decades, the reputation of the Austro-Hungarian Army and Conrad as one of the greatest military commanders in modern history was a matter of national pride among patriotic circles in post-war Austria—though his policies and tactics had already been criticized by contemporaries like Karl Kraus, who in his satirical drama The Last Days of Mankind portrayed him as a vain poser (I 2).
 Not until the 1960s, in the course of the renewed controversy over the causes of World War I, did the evaluation of his role shift from hagiography towards a widespread perception as a warmonger and imperialist.
-In addition, the massive casualties his forces took have led him to be seen as a numbing oaf using wave attacks rather than any tactical or strategic acumen.
-Nevertheless, up to today several streets in Austria are named after him.
+The massive casualties his forces took through wave attacks rather than any tactical or strategic acumen has given him a reputation of being a callous and incompetent commander.

 Conrad's guard uniform and some of his personal belongings are on display at the Heeresgeschichtliches Museum, Vienna.
 In 1938 the Wehrmacht barracks of the 1st Mountain Division in Oberammergau, Bavaria were named Conrad-von-Hötzendorf-Kaserne; it is today operated by the Bundeswehr and site of the NATO School.
 The medical service centre of the Austrian Armed Forces in Innsbruck is named after Field Marshal Conrad.
 In the Austrian cities of Graz and Berndorf streets were named Conrad-von-Hötzendorf-Straße.